-In fall 2020, the college will launch Engage, a new software that will be used to communicate and manage connectivity with students.
+In fall 2020, the college launched Engage, a new software that is being used to communicate and manage connectivity with students.
 Engage is a communication and relationship management tool that will improve the student experience with academic advising, support student academic success, and make communications between students and the college more efficient and effective.

 Facilities Operations serves the Oberlin College community as the primary resource for all facility related needs and concerns.